Renaissance Revival architecture: North America

 The style spread to North America, where it became a favourite domestic architectural style of the wealthiest Americans.
 The Breakers in Newport, Rhode Island, was a residence of the Vanderbilt family designed by Richard Morris Hunt in 1892; it and contemporaneous Gilded Age mansions exemplify the ambitions of wealthy Americans in equaling and surpassing the ostentatious lifestyles of European aristocrats.

 During the latter half of the 19th century 5th Avenue in New York City was lined with "Renaissance" French chateaux and Italian palazzi, all designed in Neo-Renaissance styles.
 Most of these have since been demolished.

+South America

+Palacio Chiriboga in Quito (Ecuador), which combines Renaissance architecture with Neoclassical, Arab, and Art Nouveau elements.

+Neo-Renaissance architecture first arrived to South America in the mid-nineteenth century, as can be seen in buildings like the Archbishop’s Palace in Santiago, Chile.
+It was not until the late nineteenth and early twentieth centuries, though, that the style became popular in the region.
+Argentina and Chile have some of the best examples of the style, including the City hall in La Plata, and the Firefighter Corps headquarters and Palacio Bruna in Santiago.

 Features

+Façade lay-out

+Following the original, Renaissance Revival façades contain horizontal lines, for much of its length and often completely end-to-end.
+In a similar way both original and revival façades are finished with cornice.